DATAMATH CALCULATOR MUSEUM

 The Spelling B was introduced together with the Speak & Spell toy and the First Watch.

-The unusual concept of a Master/Slave design with two microcomputers was later revised, the 2nd generation of the Spelling B uses a TMC0355, known as "128kBit Speech-ROM" of the Speak & Spell family.
-The Spelling B was a very successful product in the late 70s and Texas Instruments manufactured them even in El Salvadore.
-We discovered no differences between a Spelling B assembled in San Salvadore and this Abilene, TX built model.
+The unusual concept of a Master/Slave design with two microcomputers was later revised, the 2nd generation of the Spelling B uses a TMC0355 Voice Synthesis Memory (VSM), known as "128kBit Speech-ROM" of the Speak & Spell family.
+The Spelling B was a very successful product in the late 70s and Texas Instruments manufactured them even in El Salvador.
+We discovered no differences between a Spelling B assembled in San Salvador and this Abilene, TX built model.

 In the United Kingdom we noticed the two different versions of the Spelling B, too.
 The early Spelling B (UK) uses the electronics of the original Spelling B, while the later Spelling ABC (UK) is based on the revised electronics.

-Explore The Spelling ABC sold in Germany is based on the 2nd generation but uses another language ROM.
+Explore The Spelling ABC sold in Germany is based on the 2nd generation but uses another language VSM.